-MultiplatformChrome, Firefox, Safari, Opera, Android, iOS.
+MultiplatformChrome, Firefox, Safari, Opera, Android, iOS, desktop apps.
 All compatible with each other

 Easy to useOpenVidu offers ready-to-use components that you can simply paste in your code to quickly get your videocalls up and running.
 Or if you want complete freedom when designing your videocalls, our super simple API will make it fun and quick but at the same time very customizable and powerful